 Self-employed parents whose trading profits dipped in 2018/19 because they took time out to have children will be able to claim for a payment under the scheme.

 Mothers, fathers and those who have adopted, who took time out of trading to care for their children within the first 12 months of birth of the child or within 12 months of an adoption placement, can use either their 2017-18 or both their 2016-17 and 2017-18 self-assessment returns as the basis for their eligibility for the SEISS.

 You can use an online tool to find out if you’re eligible to make a claim.
 There is an option within the checker that allows you to challenge HMRC's decision where you disagree with the calculation.

 If you are not eligible for some reason, there is other government support available such as the Bounce Back loans.

 Self-employed individuals and members of a partnership will get the following support:

 Further details are being added to the HMRC website.

-The Chancellor also indicated that there would in future be a much closer parity between the National Insurance and tax paid by employees and the self-employed, the details for which will follow in due course, probably in the next Budget.
+The Chancellor has indicated that there would in future be a much closer parity between the National Insurance paid by employees and the self-employed, the details for which will follow in due course, probably in a future Budget.

 So the 9% NICs for self-employed may be equalised with 12% paid by employees on the basis that they get the same treatment so should pay the same tax.